Tate blueshift and vanishing for Real oriented cohomology: Blueshift for Real oriented cohomology theories

 \section{Blueshift for Real oriented cohomology theories}

-Our first main results, blueshift for the Tate constructions of Real Johnson-Wilson theories, are proven in this section.
+Our first main results, blueshift for the Tate constructions of Real Johnson--Wilson theories, are proven in this section.
 In Section \ref{SS:ClassicalBlue}, we summarize the proof of a splitting for $L_{K(n-1)}(E(n)^{t\Sigma_2})$ given by Ando, Morava, and Sadofsky in \cite{AMS98}.
-We modify their proof in Section \ref{C2blueshift} to prove splittings of the parametrized Tate construction of Real Johnson-Wilson theories and the ordinary Tate construction of their fixed points.
+We modify their proof in Section \ref{C2blueshift} to prove splittings of the parametrized Tate construction of Real Johnson--Wilson theories and the ordinary Tate construction of their fixed points.